It’s official—your law firm is either online or not in business.

 Not knowing your competitors, where they get their links from, the Flow metrics of these link sources and all is like fighting a monster in the dark, blindfolded.
 Instead, use Monitor Backlinks to arm yourself to the teeth.

-Log in and click on the Competitors tab.
+Log in and click on the Competitor Links tab.

-Once you’ve added your competitors’ websites to automatically crawl their data, click “View Links.”
+Once you’ve added your competitors’ websites to automatically crawl their data, click on their URLs.